When I was younger I struggled with debt racking up credit cards and student loans like no one’s business.

 One debt that I’ve been fortunate to avoid is medical debt.

-For those that have it realize how much of a financial drain medical debt is.
+For those who have it realize how much of a financial drain medical debt is.

 As it stands now over medical debt accounts for over 50% of they type of debt that people have in collections.